Master of Architecture (5-year)

 Transfer Students

-Transfer students should apply by October 1 for the spring semester and by the priority deadline of November 1 for the summer and fall terms.
+Transfer students should apply by October 1 for the spring semester and by the priority deadline of February 1 for the summer and fall terms.
 The final application deadline is February 1.
 Space limitations apply to transfer students.
-Transfer applications received after February 1 are likely to be denied for reasons not connected with the applicant’s academic qualifications.
+Transfer applications received after February 1 are likely to be denied due to space limitations.
 Transfer students may be admitted, if space is available and if they have an overall grade-point average of at least 3.5.
-Students who plan to transfer into the Architecture program should contact the Architecture and Design Office by email at agabernathy@ku.edu or by phone 785-864-8974 for more information.
+Students who plan to transfer into the Architecture program should contact arcd@ku.edu for more information.

 Review Process and Studio Placement